Comprehension Questions- Frindle

 1. Why did Judy Morgan, the newspaper reporter, come to the school? to get the story about Nick and frindle p.
 58

-2. How did the principal react when Judy Morgan was asking her questions about what was going on?
-Nervous p.
+2. Why was the principal nervous when Judy Morgan was asking her questions about what was going on at the school? the situation had turned from a small prank to a defiance of school authority p.
 60

 Chapter 11